zkSync-Community-Hub/community-code/content/tutorials/interop-messages/_partials/_contracts-local.md

 For each chain we are using `configVariable('WALLET_PRIVATE_KEY')` for the deployer account.

-To configure this using Hardhat keystore, run the command below:
+To configure your private key using Hardhat keystore, run the command below:

 ::code-group